 Neoliberalism – the Ideology at the Root of all our Problems, George Monbiot, The Guardian, 15th April 2016

 Whatever Happened to Liberalism, Maurice Cranston, The American Spectator, June 8th 2012

 The Origin of Liberalism, Daniel B. Klein, The Atlantic, 13th February 2014

 The Crisis for Liberalism, Ross Douthat, Sunday Review, 19th November 2016

 Isaiah Berlin, Part 1: What is Liberalism?, Giles Fraser, The Guardian, 3rd October 2011

+This debate formed part of the Battle of Ideas.
 The Battle of Ideas is a huge annual festival of debate at London’s Barbican Centre.
 This festival prides itself on challenging accepted points of view and putting forward provocative arguments and promises to provide new perspectives.

 This debate was organised by: